 When converting the data from such a case using the DBC file, some tools may still return converted data for all 4 SPNs.
 However, upon inspection you'll find that the data of invalid SPNs is typically outside the valid min/max range and constant.

 Multiplexed messages utilize a multiplexer signal to switch the interpretation of subsequent data bytes.
 In the DBC file, multiplex messages can be integrated using a slightly different notation than regular PGN / SPN combinations.

 For now, we've decided to simplify the inclusion of multiplexed messages.
 This means that we've used the "standard format" for these, without the multiplexer notation.
 There are pros and cons to this: The DBC file is simplified and can be used in a wider array of CAN bus software tools as some do not support the multiplexed notation.
 The con is that you'll have to "manually" identify and handle the multiplexed messages.
 I.e. using our J1939 DBC file, two entries of a multiplexed message may come out with a consistent signal name.
 You'll then have to look at the value of the multiplexor and ex post adjust your interpretation/mapping of the signal names.

 We may update this in the near future, depending on feedback.

 Yes, but be aware that the format is proprietary with no open spec.
 Further, even small errors in spaces etc. will lead to the file not rendering properly.
-Various DBC editor tools allow editing, e.g. Vector's CANDB++ or Kvaser's Database Editor.
+Various DBC editor tools allow editing, e.g. our online DBC editor or Vector's CANDB++ editor.
 Be aware, however, that simply saving the DBC file via one of these tools may change the format and structure.

 We do not recommend editing the DBC file unless you're an advanced user.
 While we can offer some basic support on your DBC file, we can't help with detailed editing of the file.